JacobRBlomquist/down-to-the-wire/src/content/blog/2025/2025-07-18-first-post-protocol-wars.md

 Next time you're architecting a distributed system, choosing between competing technologies, or wondering why certain "inferior" solutions dominate their markets, remember: you're seeing the same forces that shaped the Internet's foundation playing out in miniature.

 The Internet runs on protocols that their creators knew were imperfect.
-But they shipped, iterated, and adapted—while their competitors held committee meetings.
+But they shipped, iterated, and adapted-while their competitors held committee meetings.

 ## The Strange Victory of OSI: Why We Still Use Layer Numbers